francis-biagioli/Trophic_Cascade_Warming/README.md

 -Posterior_Summary.Rmd: Saves a single .csv file containing summary statistics (e.g., median, CI) for all estimated parameters across all treatments.

+- NOTE: Large Data files needed to be compressed before uploading data.
+Extract the data from the  .zip files before continuing to next step.

 STEP 4: CALCULATE ODE SOLUTIONS FROM POSTERIOR SUMMARIES -Navigate to Fitting Output/ODE Output/.